EXPLORE THE NEW FRONTIER

 Father, husband, squash player, quite bad at chess, metalhead, aspiring woodworker.
 Working in the developer experience team at Miro to enable other developers to create awesome plugins for Miro boards.

 Anuradha is a frontend developer, working on making the web more accessible, one website at a time.
-She is passionate about exploring new technologies and sharing knowledge through tech articles and talks.
-She is a Google Developers Expert for web and Cloudinary Media Developer Expert.
+She is a Google Developers Expert for web, Microsoft MVP and Cloudinary Media Developer Expert.
 She aims to spread awareness and empower the community towards achieving the common goal of inclusion through technology.
-When she is not coding, she loves traveling, exploring museums, reading books, and sketching.

 February 17th Schedule